Who we are

 CONNECTING DREAMS TO REALITY: LET THE YOUTH DREAM

-THE GOOD LIFE meets the youth halfway.
+THE GOOD LIFE meets the youth where they at.
 We ENCOURAGE them to DREAM and EMPOWER them to turn their dreams into a REALITY.
 We do not paint their dreams for them; we only challenge them to achieve it.

 If we are “telling”, we are not “listening”.
 Good Life Foundation is about creating connections with the youth for their success and future.
 We foster partnerships with youth to create a collaborative effort toward success.
-Instead of just giving orders, we ask the youth what they think they need in order to be successful.
 Success is something that is measured by the individual.
-If the youth are not invested in their personal YOUTH DRIVEN plan, chances are they will end up stuck in somebody else’s plan.
+If the youth are not invested in their own personal YOUTH DRIVEN plan, chances are they will end up stuck in somebody else’s plan.